Department of Communication and Digital Technologies

 Most South African newspapers and magazines are organised into several major publishing houses.
-These include Media24 (part of Naspers, the largest media group in Africa), the Irish-based Independent News & Media (Pty) Ltd group, Caxton Publishers & Printers Ltd and Tiso Blackstar Group.
-Other important media players include M&G Media Ltd; the Natal Witness Printing & Publishing Company (Pty) Ltd; Primedia Publishing Ltd; RamsayMedia, and Kagiso Media.
+These include Media24 (part of Naspers), Independent Media, Caxton Publishers & Printers and Tiso Blackstar Group.
+Other important media players include M&G Media; the Natal Witness Printing & Publishing Company; Primedia Publishing; Highbury Media and Kagiso Media.

 Media organisations and role players

 The Publishers Support Services (PSS) is an umbrella body incorporating print and digital media.
 It is a natural progression from the long-established Print Media South Africa and illustrates its commitment as an interactive organisation to keeping pace with the fast-changing media world of the 21st Century.

 An evolving and vibrant association, its express purpose is to represent and promote all aspects concerning the industry and its members.
 PSS is a non-profit, voluntary association.
 Its membership includes more than 500 newspapers and magazine titles that cater for four different language groups.

 The South African National Editors’ Forum promotes excellence in journalism through fighting for media freedom, writing policy submissions, research, education and training programmes.

 The Forum of Journalists for Transformation addresses issues that directly affect its members.
 The Press Council, the Press Ombud and the Appeals Panel are an independent co-regulatory mechanism set up by the print and online media to provide impartial, expeditious and cost-effective adjudication to settle disputes between newspapers, magazines and online publications, on the one hand, and members of the public, on the other, over the editorial content of publications.